The negative impacts of leaf blowers

 The noise of gas-powered leaf blowers is louder than is healthy for humans.

-No More Noise Toronto reports studies have shown, unwanted, harmful noise is the #2 urban environmental health hazard affecting our sleep, our bodies and our minds.
+No More Noise Toronto report studies have shown, unwanted, harmful noise is the #2 urban environmental health hazard affecting our sleep, our bodies and our minds.
 Besides causing auditory damage, loud sound has been proven to increase behavioral problems in children, cognitive decline, reduce achievement and productivity.

 The Centers for Disease Control and Prevention lists gas-powered leaf blowers and lawn mowers among the sources of loud noise that can damage hearing over time.
-Permanent noise-induced hearing loss can occur with just 15 minutes of exposure at the highest decibel level that gas-powered leaf blowers operate.
+Permanent noise-induced hearing loss can occur with just 15 minutes of exposure at the high decibel run level that most gas-powered leaf blowers operate.
 Short, impulsive, and long-term exposure to noise pollution has links to a host of health impacts, including diabetes, increased risk of heart attacks, strokes, metabolic disturbances, and exacerbation of psychological disorders.

 Here’s a professional opinion.